Inverse Problems Are Solvable on Real Number Signal Processing Hardware: Computability of the Reconstruction Map

 \subsection{Real Case}

 Given a multi-valued mapping $f:\mathcal{X} \rightrightarrows \mathcal{Y}$ we denote by $f^\R$ its restriction to real inputs and outputs.
-Although only the complex domain was considered explicitly in \cite{Boche2022LimitsDL}, the non-computability of any $\tilde{\Xi}_{m,N,\varepsilon} \in \mathcal{M}_{\Xi^\R_{m,N,\varepsilon}}$ in the Turing model is still valid when restricting to the real domain.
+Although only the complex domain was considered explicitly in \cite{Boche2022LimitsDL}, the non-computability in the Turing model of any map in $\mathcal{M}_{\Xi^\R_{\text{bp},m,N,\varepsilon}}$ is still valid when restricting to the real domain.
 This follows immediately from the fact that the given proof is also accurate in the strictly real case.
-In contrast, we show that there exists at least one element in $\mathcal{M}_{\Xi^\R_{m,N,\varepsilon}}$ that is computable in the BSS sense.
+In contrast, we show that there exists at least one element in $\mathcal{M}_{\Xi^\R_{\text{bp},m,N,\varepsilon}}$ that is computable in BSS sense.
 Even more, we prove that the dependence of the relaxation parameter $\varepsilon$ can be incorporated in the reconstruction map without negatively influencing the computability property.
-Hence, there exists an element in $\mathcal{M}_{\Xi^\R_{m,N}}$ that is a BSS-computable function.
+Hence, there exists a function in $\mathcal{M}_{\Xi^\R_{\text{bp},m,N}}$ that is BSS-computable.

-\begin{Lemma} For $A \in \R^{m \times N}$, $y \in \R^m$, and $\varepsilon>0$ set $S_{(A,y,\varepsilon)} \coloneqq \{ x \in \R^N \mid \norm[\ell^2]{Ax -y} \leq \varepsilon\}$ and consider the multi-valued map
+\begin{Lemma} For $A \in \R^{m \times N}$, $y \in \R^m$, and $\varepsilon>0$ set $S_{(A,y,\varepsilon)} \coloneqq \{ x \in \R^N \mid \norm[\ell_2]{Ax -y} \leq \varepsilon\}$ and consider the multi-valued map

-Then, there exists a (single-valued) function $\tilde{\Psi} \in \mathcal{M}_\Psi$ that is BSS-computable. \end{Lemma}
+Then, there exists a (single-valued) function $\Psi^s \in \mathcal{M}_\Psi$ that is BSS-computable. \end{Lemma}

-\begin{proof} We need to show that there exists a program for a BSS machine $\mathcal{B}$ so that its input-output map $\Phi_\mathcal{B}$ is equivalent to a function $\tilde{\Psi} \in \mathcal{M}_\Psi$.
+\begin{proof} We need to show that there exists a program for a BSS machine $\mathcal{B}$ so that its input-output map $\Phi_\mathcal{B}$ is equivalent to a function $\Psi^s \in \mathcal{M}_\Psi$.
 Given $A \in \R^{m \times N}$, $y \in \R^m$, and $\varepsilon > 0$ we therefore have to compute $x^\ast$ with

 For this, let $A = (a_{i,j})$ and note that

 This implies